 The district administrator shall review and recommend district policies so that the schools of the district can help prepare students to satisfy the criteria in this policy and to otherwise implement this policy.
 The district administrator/designee shall develop practices to inform parents/guardians and students of the requirements of this policy and to keep parents/guardians informed of their child's academic progress.

 FAILURE IS NOT AN OPTION

 All students should strive to achieve at a C grade level or higher.
 Standards are maintained and students provided opportunities for review, re-teaching, and drill.
 Students are encouraged to improve any score after showing evidence of study.
 Students doing less than C work are expected to re-do homework, quizzes, and tests.
-Teachers who convey the message that "this is important, I know you can do it and I won't give up on you" can exert a powerful motivating influence for each student.
+Teachers who convey the message that "this is important, I know you can do it and I won't give up on you" can exert a powerful motivation influence for each student you" can exert a powerful motivating influence for each student.
 INTERDISCIPLINARY TEAM TEACHING & PLANNING